 Nutmeg is the perfect seasonal spice to enjoy with hearty drinks like eggnog or festive plant-based alternatives.
-Most nutmeg is sold powdered, but many households are now opting to purchase whole nutmeg nuts to make Christmas extra-special.
+Most nutmeg is sold powdered, but many households are now opting to purchase whole nutmeg nuts to make Christmas extra special.
 Use a nutmeg grinder to gently dust the top of your eggnog with freshly-grated spice!

 8. Star anise

 Star Anise is not only a beautiful spice for holiday crafts, it also really peps up your turkey gravy!
 These lovely little star-like pods are more than a beautiful garnish!
 To use star anise in your Christmas meal, try Jamie Oliver’s recipe for Get-Ahead Gravy.

 Cloves are ubiquitous at Christmas.
 They’re perfect in orange pomanders (pictured above), and lovely in all sorts of holiday herb & spice blends.
 You can use dried whole clove buds or add the scent to a diffuser with clove bud essential oil.

 Ginger is a warming spice perfect for the cooler months.
 Whether you’re enjoying gingerbread cookies (or a whole gingerbread house), or having a cup of hot ginger lemon tea, it’s sure to bring warmth during the holidays.
 Ginger also pairs very well with many other Christmas herbs.

 Frankincense is an aromatic resin from Boswellia trees.
 Frankincense brings memories of childhood nativity scenes and the Wise Men.
 These days, most of us enjoy this extra-special aromatic in the form of oil.
-Try this Organic Frankincense Carterii Essential Oil for a special holiday scent treat.
+Try frankincense essential oil for a special holiday scent treat.